eduardorcosta/eelabs-legal/dose/privacy-en.md

 ## 10. Data Deletion

+Information entered into Dose is stored locally on the user's device.

-Users may delete information entered into Dose using the features available within the application.
+Users can delete this information using the features available within the application.
+Uninstalling the application may also remove locally stored application data, depending on the device and operating system settings.

-If information is stored through online services or additional assistance is required, users may contact us using the contact information below.
+For questions regarding privacy or data handling, users may contact us using the contact information below.

 ## 11. Changes to This Privacy Policy